irfanirshad/similarity-api/README.md

 ## Feedback

-If you have any feedback, please reach out to me at admin@wordful.ai
+If you have any feedback or improvement, please open an issue or submit a pull request.

 ## License